raphink/mspectator/README.md

     gem install mspectator

-You also need to have MCollective installed, as well as RSpec.
+You also need to have an MCollective client set up, as well as RSpec.

 ## Server side